 Today the palace is still in use; principally for ritual purposes performed by the King such as symbolic water celebrations during the Thai New Year, coronations, royal funerals, marriages and state banquets.
 It is no longer the center for government nor is it the main residence for the royal family.
 King Rama IX transferred their main residence to the Chitralanda Palace in 1945 after a mysterious death inside the palace walls.

+One of the most impressive structures within the Palace walls was the Phra Sri Ratana Chedi.
+This site of worship is covered from top to bottom in minuscule hand-layed tiles of 14 karat gold.
+Only the King may enter this site and specifically to pay his respects to Lord Buddha himself.
 While taking the time to walk through the palace grounds we noticed many families coming to the palace to pay their respects to Lord Buddha and give him offerings in the form of lotus flowers and orchid garlands.
 When making an offering to Lord Buddha one enters a palace shrine (after removing one's shoes) and sits with one's feet pointed away from Lord Buddha and places ones offering on a dish specifically there for that purpose.
 Photographs were not allowed but experiencing this offering ritual first hand was particularly moving.
 The meditative quality to the entire palace grounds is something that I recommend experiencing as it stays with you even after you leave.

 No comments: